TimothyMcEvoy/TimothyMcEvoy/README.md

 ### Hi.
-Most repositories here are set as private.
+Most repositories here are set as private or within organization accounts.
 If you are here looking for a project in particular, message me and I can add your account to view.

 <!--
 **TimothyMcEvoy/TimothyMcEvoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.